What is the Zurich Z-Rider?

 There are a few that you might want to take note of.
 First of all, you will need to disclose all material facts and details pertaining to your car, upon the registration for this policy.
 For example, previous accidents, modifications made to the car or engine and etc.

 You also need to ensure that your vehicle is insured at the appropriate amount according to the market value of the car.
 Lastly in the case, you need to draw on insurance due to an accident.
-There will be an excess penalty if the vehicle was driven by a person not named, having a “P” and “L” License, or under the age of 21.
+There will be an excess penalty if the vehicle was driven by a person not named, having a “P” or “L” License, or under the age of 21.
 The amount is set at RM400.